amanda010792/confluent-terraform-workshop/README.md

 terraform init
 ```
 ###### Set Environment Variables
-obtain the cluster id of the cluster you created in the previous section
+Obtain the cluster id of the cluster you created in the previous section.
-we will need to set a specific name for the service account we use, as service accounts are at the environment level, so any clusters within an environment cannot have conflicting service account names.
+We will need to set a specific name for the service account we use, as service accounts are at the environment level, so any clusters within an environment cannot have conflicting service account names.

 ```
 export TF_VAR_confluent_cloud_cluster_id="<CONFLUENT_CLOUD_CLUSTER_ID>"